RAUI-labs/raui/book/src/getting_started/02_your_first_widget.md

 ### `WidgetUnit`'s

 `WidgetUnit`'s are primitive widgets such as `TextBox`, `ImageBox`, or `FlexBox`.
-There are a small number of different kinds of `WidgetUnit`'s and it is the job of the RAUI rendering backend to be able to render the differnt kinds of `WidgetUnit`'s.
+There are a small number of different kinds of `WidgetUnit`'s and it is the job of the RAUI rendering backends to be able to render each different kind of `WidgetUnit`.
 They are the building-blocks for more complicated components.

 ### `WidgetComponent`'s

-`WidgetComponent`'s are made out of functions that process their properties and child nodes and use that information to return a new `WidgetNode`.
-The returned `WidgetNode` can in turn be made up of other `WidgetComponent`'s or `WigetUnit`'s.
-This allows you to use components to compose other components and widget units together to create complicated UIs out of small, modular components.
+`WidgetComponent`'s are  functions that process their properties and child nodes and use that information to return a new `WidgetNode`.
+Components can combine other components and widget units to create complicated UIs out of small, modular components.

 ## Writing a Component